skg-if/ext-service/data-model/index.md

 # Extended data model

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.
-For this extension, the acronym is `tmpl`.
+For this extension, the acronym is `srv`.

 ## Main objective
 This extension template extends the [SKG-IF Ontology](https://w3id.org/skg-if/ontology/) in two ways: